News

 [2019 Tour Photos]

-Richmond Battlefields Association sponsored a walking tour of the recently preserved land in the center of the Gaines Mill Battlefield.
-Mike Andrus and Ben Brockenbrough guided the tour which followed the opening assaults of A.P.
+RBA sponsored a walking tour of newly preserved "Griffin's Woods" at the heart of the Gaines Mill Battlefield.
+Guided by Mike Andrus and Ben Brockenbrough, the tour retraced the opening assaults of A.P.
 Hill’s Light Division against a strong Union line entrenched above Boatswain Creek.
-Bernie Fisher presented the history of the Richmond & Rappahannock River Railway which cut across the battlefield in the early 20th century.
-At the site of the valiant defense by the New York Zouaves, Marc Ramsey delivered a fitting tribute to historian Brian Pohanka, whose bequest was instrumental in securing RBA’s initial perseveration victory at Gaines’ Mill.
+Adding a layer of 20th-century history, Bernie Fisher detailed the legacy of the Richmond & Rappahannock River Railway, which later bisected the battlefield.

 November 2018